Web Development vs Web Design – What's the Difference and Which Do You Need?

 • Frameworks: React, Vue.js, Svelte, Astro, Next.js

-The backend developer builds the invisible layer — the server side that manages data:
+The backend developer builds the invisible layer that manages data:

 • Server-side languages: Node.js, Python, PHP, Go